Toorero/backup_timeshift/README.md

 # backup timeshift

-This is a small script that backups btrfs snapshots organized in a [Timeshift](https://github.com/teejee2008/timeshift) structure to another place, a hard-drive for instance.
+This is a small script that backups btrfs snapshots organized in a [Timeshift](https://github.com/teejee2008/timeshift) structure to another place.
+This can be used to backup the snapshots to a different drive.
+Whenever possible the script will copy the snapshots incremental.
 All `@*` folders under the `<ROOT>` folder are considered snapshots.

 #### Example `<ROOT>`